 Most separated parents want to equally maintain parenting responsibilities.
 The success of this often depends on how amicable the relationship is between you and your ex-partner.
 It goes without saying that if you are both embroiled in long-standing litigation it’s probably more likely than not that any shared or co-parenting arrangement will be problematic.
-In contrast, couples who have experienced mediation have a far greater degree and willingness to make things work for the sake of their children.
+In contrast, couples who have experienced family law mediation have a far greater degree and willingness to make things work for the sake of their children.

 What is Co-Parenting?

 Basically co-parenting derives from an agreement that both you and your ex-partner will continue to have parental responsibility for their child or children,